|

 Scale

-Sharpie or permanent pen, pumpkin carving items
+Sharpie or permanent pen

-Serrated pumpkin carving knife (HIGHLY recommended)
+Serrated pumpkin carving knife (necessary if doing in the classroom)

 - Print our Pumpkin Investigation sheet or write the questions you are interested in addressing on a large sheet of paper and place in a visible